peter-evans/kdef/docs/docs/def/topic.md

     Cannot be specified at the same time as `assignments`.

+- **maintainLeaders** (bool)

+    Performs leader election on the preferred leader (the first replica in the assignment) of partitions if leadership has been lost to another broker.

+    The default value is `false`.

 ## ManagedAssignments

 When using managed assignments, kdef will make evenly distributed replica assignments based on the configuration in this section.